Ann Morrison: Career

-In 2006 Harold Prince secured her for the workshop and several backers auditions for the new musical Lovemusik, to play Lotte Lenya opposite Michael Cerveris as Kurt Weill.
-When the show opened on Broadway, the role went to Donna Murphy and a small role was added for Ann who understudied and performed as Lotte Lenya on May 13, 2007.
+In 2006 Harold Prince secured her for the workshop and several backers auditions for the new musical LoveMusik, to play Lotte Lenya opposite Michael Cerveris as Kurt Weill.
+When the show opened on Broadway, the role went to Donna Murphy and a small role was added for Morrison who understudied and performed as Lotte Lenya on May 13, 2007.

+Morrison is currently touring the U.S. in the title role of the 2025-26 National Tour of Kimberly Akimbo.

+Recordings

-RecordingsMerrily We Roll Along, Peg, Goblin Market, A Stephen Sondheim Collection, Songs Of New York, Richard Rodgers' last musical I Remember Mama, Good News!, Lady Be Good, The Busby Berkeley Album.
-You Can't Put Ketchup On The Moon, Sing Before Breakfast, The Road To Ruin, Lovemusik.
+Merrily We Roll Along, Peg, Goblin Market, A Stephen Sondheim Collection, Songs Of New York, Richard Rodgers' last musical I Remember Mama, Good News!, Lady Be Good, The Busby Berkeley Album.
+You Can't Put Ketchup On The Moon, Sing Before Breakfast, The Road To Ruin, LoveMusik.